 If you're like most small business people, Twitter is just one of your forays into social media.

-TweetDeck is one of those Twitter tools that lets you connect with your contacts across Twitter, Facebook, MySpace etc. and it help you stay organized because it uses a column format where you can see everything that's happening all at once.
+TweetDeck is one of those Twitter tools that lets you connect with your contacts across Twitter, Facebook etc. and it help you stay organized because it uses a column format where you can see everything that's happening all at once.

-So there you have it; a basic How to Twitter guide that should have you tweeting away in minutes, and, with just a little more effort, coordinating your Twitter communications with your other social media efforts.
+So there you have it; a basic how-to guide that should have you tweeting away in minutes, and, with just a little more effort, coordinating your Twitter communications with your other social media efforts.

 Where to from here?